mirumee/ariadne-website/website/blog/2023-06-01-ariadne-codegen-0-7.md

 }
 ```

-For above fragment this Python code will be generated:
+For the above fragment, this Python code will be generated:

 ```py
 class GetAnimal(BaseModel):